Literary-IITT/Literary-IITT.github.io/content/events/Vaad Vivaad.md

 ---

 #### Summary:
 We are thrilled to announce the first edition of the team debating event: Vaad-Vivaad; An event geared in a fun and general format to help students find their feet in the world of public speaking.
-It is compeletly general and no pre- prepartion is required.
+It is compeletly general and no pre-prepartion is required.
 Gear up for the first debating event hosted by IIT Tirupati’s Debate Club, with exciting prizes worth up to INR 5000.

 ****